zenwork/bubblesub/README.md

 # Bubble Sub

-Bubblesub addresses javascript state management requirements when the consumer of the state and the provider of the state can't easily be bound to the through dependency injection.
-This can be because you are making a library of loosely coupled components or because you do not want to bind all your code into a single bundling/transpiling step.
+Bubblesub addresses javascript state management requirements when the consumers and the providers of state can't easily be bound through the usual inversion of control patterns.
+This can be because you are making a library of loosely coupled components or because you do not want to bind all your code at bundling/transpilling time.

 ## Usage